kiukairor/ninja-csm/README.md

 # ninja-csm

-Github Actions and CSM for secrets
+Github Actions Plugin for CSM: How to fetch a static secret.